thepyedpiper/pyp/legacy_equivalents.md

 Please note:
 There are multiple pyp solutions listed for legacy commands, starting with canonical python and then including increasing levels of shortcuts.
+Please use whatever makes sense to you.

 | LEGACY       | PYP            | NOTES                                      |